ldesi/virtualization_technologies_course/3_container_virtualization/README.md

 jcklkgn3o9yj         \_ test_webserver.3   nginx_test:latest   dockertest2         Shutdown            Shutdown 2 minutes ago
 root@dockertest1:~#
 ```
 The _test_webserver.3_ is in a Shutdown state on _dockertest2_ node and it is in a Running state on _dockertest1_ node (the first available in the swarm).
-In the meanwhile, the service availability is kept, and the Swarm manager keep the desired state (3 running instances).
+In the meanwhile, the service availability is kept, and the Swarm manager keeps the desired state (3 running instances).
 Indeed, by running again _test_nginx.sh_ script, you can notice that there are still 3 replicas responses:
 ```
 root@dockertest1:~# ./nginx_test/test_nginx.sh
 <h1>Welcome to nginx TEST ITEE PHD => HOST: 10.0.0.153</h1>